fuinorg/utils4maven/README.md

 # utils4maven
 Utilities for Maven development

-The library does not contain much content at the moment - Except:
+The library does not contain much content yet - Except:

 | Content | Description |
 | ------------- | ----------- |